-There is a large body of work on hybrid architectures which integrate reactive and deliberative decision making [9-13].
+There is a large body of work on hybrid architectures which integrate reactive and deliberative decision making [2-4, 18, 19].
 This work has mainly focused on integrating actions on different levels of abstraction, from control laws to reactive behaviors to deliberative planning.
-It is often mentioned that there is a parallel hierarchy of more and more abstract information extraction processes or that the deliberative layer uses symbolic knowledge, but only a few of these approaches are described in some detail [14-16].
+It is often mentioned that there is a parallel hierarchy of more and more abstract information extraction processes or that the deliberative layer uses symbolic knowledge, but few are described in detail [1, 16, 17].

-We now focus on some approaches providing general support for integrating sensing and reasoning as opposed to approaches tackling important but particular subproblems such as symbol grounding, simultaneous localization and mapping, or transforming signals to symbols.
-With general support we mean that a system explicitly supports at least a few of the requirements, and does not prevent any of the remaining requirements from being met.
-However, the explicit support for the requirements often widely differ.
+The rest of this section focuses on some approaches claiming to provide general support for integrating sensing and reasoning as opposed to approaches limited to particular subproblems such as symbol grounding, simultaneous localization and mapping or transforming signals to symbols.

-4D/RCS is a general cognitive architecture which can be used to combine different knowledge representation techniques [17].
+4D/RCS is a general cognitive architecture which claims to be able to combine different knowledge representation techniques in a unified architecture [20].
 It consists of a multi-layered hierarchy of computational nodes each containing sensory processing, world modeling, value judgment, behavior generation, and a knowledge database.
-The idea of the design is that the lowest levels have short-range and high-resolution representations of space and time appropriate for the sensor level while higher levels have long-range and low-resolution representations appropriate for deliberative services.
+The idea of the design is that the lowest levels have short-range and high-resolution representations of space and time appropriate for the sensor level while higher levels have long-range and low-resolution representations appropriate to deliberative services.
 Each level thus provides an abstract view of the previous levels.
 Each node may use its own knowledge representation and thereby support multiple different representation techniques.
-However, the architecture does not, to our knowledge, explicitly address the issues related to connecting different representations and transforming one representation into another.
-These are fundamental issues which stream-based knowledge processing middleware explicitly supports.
-However, it ought to be possible to combine the two approaches and implement the 4D/RCS architecture using DyKnow.
+But the architecture does not, to our knowledge, provide any support for the transformation of information in one node at one abstraction level to information in another node on another abstraction level.